Marc-Vieg/ServerStats/README.md

       `BigGraph` - plots a graph of memory, temperatures, and cpu usage from the timeperiod specified in Settings/nd d heures graphique (yeah, some strings are in french, I'll translate strings

+      `logwatch` send logwatch output line by line (telegram limits to 400 chars

-      `Temp` - Get Cores temperature (you have to specify the number of cores you have in botglobalvars.py
+      `temp` - Get Cores temperature (you have to specify the number of cores you have in botglobalvars.py

-      `Raid Status` - cat /proc/mdstat for who have software raid
+      `Raid` - cat /proc/mdstat for who have software raid

+      `Disks` - get disks usages

       `Ip` - curl ifconfig.me to get your public IP